Miami Neuroscience Institute Neurophysiology Program

 Mild cognitive impairment (MCI) mainly affects older adults.
 People with MCI have trouble with cognitive skills, such as remembering or thinking.
-These problems are worse than the normal mental changes that may occur as a person grows older.
+These problems are worse than the normal, slight mental changes that may occur as a person grows older.
 But they aren’t as severe as those caused by dementia.
 They don’t impair independence or day-to-day living.

 MCI raises a person’s risk for Alzheimer disease or other dementias.
 But not all people who have MCI will develop such a health problem.
 In fact, some people with MCI have symptoms that stay the same for many years or even get better.

 Experts aren’t exactly sure what causes MCI.
 But changes in the brain may lead to MCI.
 And this may lead to some forms of dementia.
 People with a family history of Alzheimer disease or dementia are more likely to get MCI.
 So are people who have heart disease.
 That’s because problems affecting blood flow to and from the heart can also affect the brain.

 What are the symptoms of mild cognitive impairment?

 A person with MCI is often the first to notice symptoms.
 Family members and friends may also note declines in memory or thinking.